18.1 – All hail the king of Forex

 - Daily and Final M2M settlement will be based on the RBI reference rates.

-- Near month contracts will expire 2 days prior to the last trading day of the month at 12.30 PM
+- Near month contracts will expire 2 days before the last trading day of the month at 12.30 PM